 Our team has been reviewing smart speakers since the category emerged with Amazon’s Echo, and since then, we’ve developed a keen sense of what to look for in one of these products.
-After hundreds of hours of listening to music, controlling smart home accessories, playing trivia games, and generally getting the various voice assistants to do our bidding, we’re confident the Riva Concert will be ideal for most people.
+After hundreds of hours of listening, controlling smart home tasks, and generally getting the various voice assistants to do our bidding, we’re confident the Sonos One will be ideal for most people.
 Still, it’s a crowded field, with lots of great products.
-If the Concert isn’t for you, we have five alternative smart speakers that offer specific strengths in several categories.
-Check ’em out, they’re all excellent options.
+Our list is stocked with plenty of great alternatives, offering a speaker tailored for every home.

 Best smart speakers at a glance: